rbubke/cron-parser/README.md

       // by default next cron dates are starting from the current date var cronIterator =  Cron().parse("0 * * * *", "Europe/London");
       TZDateTime nextDate = cronIterator.next();
-      TZDateTime afterNextDate = cronIterator.next();
+      // you can retrieve the current value by using the current method TZDateTime currentDate = cronIterator.current(); // same as nextDate TZDateTime afterNextDate = cronIterator.next();
     }